weaviate/weaviate/contextionary/README.md

 //... etc ...
 builder.AddWord("my_word2", NewVector([]float32 { 42, 42, 42,}))

-// build three trees, and cast it to the VectorIndex interface
+// build three trees, and cast it to the Contextionary interface
-// Now it can be queried as described in the interface section. memory_index := VectorIndex(builder.Build(3))
+// Now it can be queried as described in the interface section. memory_index := Contextionary(builder.Build(3))
 ```